nekStab/LightKrylov/paper/paper.md

 end interface
 ```
 mimicking the signature of the (extended) BLAS-1 subroutine `axpby`.
-Note that, in practice, `LightKrylov` requires the definition of two additional procedures, one to set a vector to zero and the second to fill it with random data.
+In practice, `LightKrylov` requires the definition of two additional procedures, one to set a vector to zero and the second to fill it with random data.

 Similarly, a stripped-down version of an abstract linear operator type is shown below.